donalshijan/Database-Indexing/ReadMe.md

 Hash map is used to map every data's Key to it's offset in data file.
 This `HashMap<key=>Offset>` obviously resides in memory while the data itself is on file stored on disk.
 The most important feature of a database, is persistance, that is what makes a db a db.
 So to guarantee persistence, we need to introduce index file, the whole purpose of index file in the case of hash index is to maintain a copy of the hashmap in a file on disk, to make sure even if the database program crashes, the Index still persists on disk albeit as a file, but it can easily be used to reconstruct the Hash Index on restart, by inserting every entry in the file to the a new HashIndex.
 Write Ahead logs can be used to avoid maintaining copy of HashMap entries of HashIndexed DB on disk as a file altogether and achieve persistence in a much more elegant way, but we will leave that for later iterations.
 For every insert operation, after the data gets appended to the data file, it's offset is entered into the HashMap at it's key.
 Immediately afterwards the index file also appends a new entry as `Key:Offset` for this insertion in the index file.
 For search operation, we lookup the offset for a key in the hashmap and retrieve the data from the data file at that offset.
-For deletion, we will move all the data to a temporary data file skipping over the data to be removed, and then rename the temporary data file as the new data file, then remove that key from hashmap and also remove that key and offset entry from the index file the same way as we did for data file by creating a new temporary index file and copying all but the entry with that key, and make this temporary index file the new index file.
+For deletion, we remove that key from hashmap and also remove that key and offset entry from the index file by creating a new temporary index file and copying all but the entry with that key, and make this temporary index file the new index file.
 This is not the most efficient way of doing this, as there are many strategies to improve upon this , which will be explored later.
 Updation is done by deletion followed by insertion of new value.

 ## BTree Index